bomibear/salmonCookies/README.md

 This application implements the use of JavaScript objects in order to build a sales page for a cookie shop.

 ## Daily Summaries
-Day 5 - Site is deployed to github.
+Day 5 - Site is deployed to github: https://bomibear.github.io/salmonCookies/

 Day 4 - Styling was added to index.html and sales.html.